 The CIS program stands for the “Cardon International Sponsorship” program.

-The CIS program is designed to help international students earn a graduate management degree at the Marriott School of Management, such as MBA, MPA, MAcc, or MISM, by providing scholarships and need-based loans for living expenses.
+The CIS program is designed to help international students earn a graduate management degree at the Marriott School of Business, such as MBA, MPA, MAcc, or MISM, by providing scholarships and need-based loans for living expenses.
 CIS money is not applicable to executive programs or graduate programs outside the Marriott School.

 The CIS was initiated in the mid-1980s with a two-fold purpose: 1) to provide graduate management education for members of The Church of Jesus Christ of Latter-day Saints living outside the United States and Canada and 2) to prepare participants for leadership roles in their chosen professions, their communities, and the Church when they return to their native countries.

-The purpose of the CIS program is to further educate and provide valuable management experiences for worthy Latter-day Saints through a Masters program at the Marriott School of Management.
+The purpose of the CIS program is to further educate and provide valuable management experiences for worthy Latter-day Saints through a Masters program at the Marriott School of Business.
 After graduation, participants will return home to build and strengthen their own countries and the church in their region/area.
 Therefore, if you are considering a PhD program in the US or living in the US for any other reason after graduation from the Marriott School, with the exception of a 1-year Academic Training as part of the J-1 visa, you would not qualify for the CIS program.

 All CIS participants are on a J-1 visa which is a visiting student visa.
 The spouse of a J-1 visa holder is able to apply for permission to work in the U.S. A J-1 visa holder is not able to change visa status to an H1B working visa after graduation.
 Please see the International Student Services office at 1351 Wilkinson Center, (801) 422-2695.